bclin2/Creative-Tool-Ad-Replacer-Chrome-Extension/README.md

 Paste any tags you have on your clipboard into the text area and click "Okay".
 This will replace the selected element with your tags.

-Notes: Images or tags may not fit correctly if they are not already tailored for the selected element.
+Notes: Images or tags may not fit correctly if they are not already tailored to fit the selected element.

+## Video Ad Replacer Toggle
+Under Construction